Financial-Times/o-layout/README.md

 Typography is styled automatically using the `o-layout-typography` class.
 Including headings, paragraphs, lists, anchor tags, etc. To opt-out of typography styling for specific elements apply the `.o-layout__unstyled-element`.

+In addition to typography styling, headings with `id`s are made linkable with a click, for sharing a direct link to that heading.

 ## Documentation Layout

 The documentation layout is intended for text-heavy pages, for example technical documentation or blog posts.
 As well as a heading and footer, the documentation layout includes the following areas: